-It's essential to not withhold any information you may think beneficial to your counselor.
-Something that may seem minor to you could be a red flag for your counseling, in turn helping you prevent and care for a potential cancer diagnosis.
+It's essential to not withhold any information you think might be beneficial to your counselor.
+Something that may seem minor to you could be a red flag for your counselor, who will in turn help you prevent and care for a potential cancer diagnosis.

 In addition to the initial assessment done during your first counseling session, our services include three additional components:

 - Genetic Testing - This is not right for everyone.
 If you do choose to have genetic testing done, a simple blood test is performed.